Facebook Live, YouTube videos, Instagram Stories — we’ve officially entered the age of video as king!

 2. Practice.
 Practice.
 Practice.

 I know, not exactly rocket science, but practice really does make perfect.
-Set your camera up, get the lighting right and start recording.
+Set your camera up, get the lighting right, and hit record.

 You can practice with a script or simply have a conversation with a friend or yourself.
 The point is, just talk!
 Then watch your recording with a kind eye; it’s not easy being in the spotlight.
-Look for things to improve upon, such as body language and expression.
+Look for things to improve upon, such as your body language and facial expressions.
 These are easy fixes that go a long way.

 3. Find a familiar space.